The What, Why, and How of Accountability in the Workplace

 If the problem seems to be related to rewards and recognition, there are R&R tools that can provide the transparency and fairness you and your employees crave.

-If you want employees to be accountable, you must think more than conventional periodic performance feedback.
-Your feedback needs to be frequent, actionable, honest, and to the point for employees to feel responsible.
+If you want employees to be truly accountable, you need to move beyond traditional, once-a-year performance reviews.
+Feedback should be frequent, actionable, honest, and to the point so employees know where they stand and how they can improve.

 It is important to delegate work to those who are best suitable for a specific task to drive favorable business results.
 As a well-meaning business owner, you may want to hold employees accountable for delivering results, but you are making a big mistake if you don’t give them the authority to choose their team.